Finding the Best Places to Retire Since 2006!

 Is Arizona Considered Tax Friendly for Retirement?
 Yes

 Notes: Some people say that Casas Adobes does not have much of an identity.
 Westward Look Grand Resort and Spa overlooks Casas Adobes from the Santa Catalina foothills.
-The city has grown by nearly 50% within the last decade.
+The city has grown by 3% within the last decade.

 Recommended as a Retirement Spot?
 Yes